atreyarawat123/InflationVisualizations/README.md

 Using the consumer price index for all urban consumers, I explored all CPI categories instead of just working with a CPI value because there are several factors that go into changing inflation.
 The ultimate goal for this is to use inflation to predict stock prices for different companies.

-For this project, I depended on pandas....
+For this project, I depended on pandas...